matn7/CS-Notes/src/main/java/basic_java/hearts/EXCEPTIONS.md

 public void close() throws Exception
 ```

-- `close()` method should dispose of the resource in an appropriate fashion.
+- `close()` method should dispose of the resource in a appropriate fashion.
 - Classes that implement AutoCloseable are strongly encouraged to declare the `close()` method to throw a more
 specific exception than Exception, or no exception at all.
 - Java Classes that implements AutoCloseable:
-    - InputStream, OutputStream and their subclasses
+    - InputStream, OutputStream and their subclasses.
-    - Reader, Writer and their subclasses
+    - Reader, Writer and their subclasses.
-    - Socket and ServerSocket and their subclasses
+    - Socket and ServerSocket and their subclasses.
-    - Channel and its subclasses
+    - Channel and its subclasses.
-    - JDBC interfaces Connection, Statement and ResultSet and their subclasses
+    - JDBC interfaces Connection, Statement and ResultSet and their subclasses.

-### The basic try-with resource statement
+**The basic try-with resource statement.**

 ```java
 try (PrintStream stream = new PrintStream("hello.txt")) {